tiagodavi/tcp_distributed_app_elixir/README.md

 Trying 127.0.0.1...
 Connected to localhost.
 Escape character is '^]'.
-hello
-hello
-is it me
+This is Tiago
-is it me
+This is Tiago
-you are looking for?
-you are looking for?
 ```

 My particular telnet client can be exited by typing ctrl + ], typing quit, and pressing Enter, but your client may require different steps.